Category

 ◆Marketers (and Business Professionals) and Contemporary Art

-Miyakawa: Finally, shifting the perspective back to the individual, I'd like to ask about the significance of engaging with contemporary art from the standpoint of a "marketer."
-Among those reading this series, many likely think, "I want to broaden my horizons" or "I want to acquire cultural literacy beyond narrowly defined marketing."
+Miyagawa: Finally, shifting the perspective back to the individual, I'd like to ask about the significance of engaging with contemporary art from the standpoint of a "marketer."
+Among those reading this series, many likely think, "I want to broaden my horizons" or "I want to acquire knowledge beyond narrowly defined marketing."
 I hope to convey the fascination and richness of engaging with contemporary art to such readers.
 What are your thoughts?

-Nanjo: I truly believe marketing, at its core, must be creative.
-What really stuck with me was the stance of Mercedes-Benz, as described by Mr. Tokudaiji Yutaka (author of "The Car Buyer's Guide").
+Nanjo: I truly believe marketing must be creative at its core.
+What really stuck with me was the stance of Mercedes-Benz, as described by Mr. Tokudaiji Yutaka (author of "The Wrong Way to Choose a Car").

 Miyagawa: Exactly.
 It's about the ability to say, "This is how I see it," rather than asking, "What's the right answer?"
 It connects back to the art discussion earlier.

-Miyagawa: Even if you're not an artist, drawing inspiration from artists' visionary perspectives can help each person elevate themselves or expand business possibilities, right?
+Miyagawa: So even if you're not an artist, by drawing inspiration from artists' visionary perspectives, each person can elevate themselves or expand business possibilities, right?

-Nanjo: Art is ultimately about the very act of perception itself.
-Throughout history, from Sen no Rikyū to Marcel Duchamp and on to contemporary artist Hiroshi Sugimoto today, there have always been people who overturned conventional ways of seeing things.
+Nanjo: Art is ultimately about the very act of perception.
+Throughout history, from Sen no Rikyū to Marcel Duchamp and on to contemporary artist Hiroshi Sugimoto, there have always been people who overturned conventional ways of seeing things.

-If that is the core of art, then it is precisely creativity itself, and it can be seen as a training ground for cultivating a flexible perspective.
-I think the recently discussed "art thinking" also speaks to the importance of such flexible thinking.
+If that's the core of art, then that is creativity itself.
+It's also a training ground for cultivating a flexible perspective.
+I think the recently discussed "art thinking" also speaks to the importance of this kind of flexible mindset.

 Miyagawa: So, through engaging with art, we can cultivate the ability to perceive things and discover value.